vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/interceptor/README.md

 ### Setting interceptor scope
 Interceptors are always executed before or after `HttpEndpoint#response` method depending on interceptor type.
 By scope we actually think of set of configured URIs.
 If interceptor's `Interceptor#applyToURI` matches endpoint's `HttpEndpoint#path` intreceptor will be executed.

 You can set for which URIs will interceptor be executed by overriding `applyToURI` method.
-Default value is set to `.*` to match all URIs since it is a global interceptor.
+Default value is set to `.*` to match all URIs since it is a global interceptor(by deafult executes for all `HttpEndpoint` providers).
 You can use regular expression to define custom URIs to which interceptor will be applied to.
 ```java
 @Override
 public String applyToURI() {